SimVascular/svFSIplus/tests/README.md

 [TOC]

 [Integration testing](https://en.wikipedia.org/wiki/Integration_testing) is an essential part of software development.
-Essentially, assume that every untested line in `svFSIplus` is not working correctly.
+It is performed when integrating code changes into the main development branch to verify that the code works as expected.
 Below is a quick guide on how to run and add integration tests for `svFSI`.

 ## Prerequisites
 There are two things you need to do before you can run a test case: Build `svFSI` and install `Git LFS` to download the test cases.